Narges Abyar

 Narges Abyar graduated in Persian literature; she started writing books in 1997.
-So far, she has written more than thirty story and fiction books for children, young adults and adults.
+So far, she has written over thirty story and fiction books for children, young adults, and adults.

 Biography

-Abyar graduated in Persian literature; she has written several story and fiction books for children, young adults and also adults.
+Abyar graduated in Persian literature; she has written several stories and fiction books for children, young adults, and adults.

-She began her directing career with the film Objects in mirror are closer than they appear in 2005 and some short films and documentaries, most of them are about the Iran–Iraq War.
+She began her directing career with the film Objects in Mirror Are Closer than They Appear in 2005 and some short films and documentaries, most of them about the Iran–Iraq War.

-Although she has written four drama films, she has also made several short and feature-length documentaries since 2005, her first experience in fiction was “The Kind Dead-End”; the winner of the best short film of the Setayesh Festival and in several international festivals were also presented for the competition section.
+Although she has written four drama films, she has also made several short and feature-length documentaries since 2005.
+Her first experience in fiction was “The Kind Dead-End,” the winner of the best short film of the Setayesh Festival, and in several international festivals were also presented for the competition section.

 Personal life

 Abyar is the wife of producer Mohammad Hossein Ghasemi.